srjskam/ibus-table-cuneiform/README.md

 uu|ū

 As expected, sign names are to be written in upper case (and without pipes ('|')), and readings in lower case.
-If a reading has multiple candidates, they are differented by the sign name in parenthesis.
+If a reading has multiple candidates, they are differentiated by the sign name in parenthesis.